leandrolimadeveloper/leandrolimadeveloper/README.md

 # Hi there! 👋
-I'm Leandro, from Brazil!
+I'm Leandro!
 I'm a back-end developer in progress, with goal to become a full stack developer in the future.

 IT technician (technical course)<br>
 Systems analyst